 At Drexel Hillel, Hannah supervises our Community and Shabbat/Holiday Engagement Interns and our Tikkun Olam Interns, manages our Student Board, oversees the First-Year Experience program (including Jewniversity and Welcome Week), co-staffs Birthright Israel trips with Leah, bakes challah every Friday (follow @challahatDrexel!), and infuses Jewish learning and values into everything we do.

 In her free time, Hannah is a proud donut connoisseur (her favorites are Peace Love and Little Donuts in Pittsburgh, Daily Provisions in NYC, and obviously Federal Donuts in Philly!) and enjoys listening to podcasts while walking, cooking, or exploring new places.
 Coffee is her main food group, so she’s happy to get to know you better over a large iced latte!

 Before returning to Philly to work at Drexel Hillel, Liz spent a great few years in New York City.
-In addition to working on her playwriting projects as a side passion, she was the Communications Associate at Congregation Beth Elohim, the largest reform temple in Brooklyn.
-She she helped launch the synagogue's new website, and continued to run the back end of the website, in addition to writing the synagogue's communications.
+In addition to working on her playwriting projects, she was the Communications Associate at Congregation Beth Elohim, the largest reform synagogue in Brooklyn.

 Originally from St. Louis, Liz often visits her family there, in Memphis, and in New York with her husband, Jonathan.
 Before starting her freshman year at Drexel, Liz took a gap year to live in Israel and study at Machon Maayan.
-She feels so fortunate to be back in Philly and to be a part of this fantastic community.
+She feels so fortunate to be back in Philly and to be a part of the fantastic Drexel Hillel team.